microsoft/TechExcel-Securely-migrate-Windows-Server-and-SQL-Server-workloads-to-Azure/index.md

 For running this lab you will need:

-* An Azure subscription without a spending cap to deploy the Barracuda firewall from the Azure Marketplace.
+* An Azure subscription without a spending cap.
 * A desktop, laptop, or virtual machine and access to install software on that machine.